isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

                  {'name': 'bin',   'type': 'integer'}]\",

                  \"function binIntervals(row, emit) {
-                   // This is javascript ... here we use '//' for comments
+                   // This is JavaScript ... here we use '//' for comments
                    // Legacy UDFs take a single row as input.
                    // and return a row.. can be a different number of columns. var binSize = 10000;  // Make sure this matches the value in the SQL (if necessary)